top of page

 2021 R/V Point Sur.
 ROV Global Explorer.
 ConnectivitY of CoraL Ecosystems (CYCLE).
 U.S. Gulf of Mexico.
 13 Days.

 2021 R/V Roger Revelle.
 ROV Jason.
 AUV Sentry.
-RR2102: Hydrothermal vent fluid chemistry, functional diversity, and biofilms.
+RR2102: Monitoring hydrothermal fluid origin, crustal permeability and seafloor morphology.
+Leg 1.
 East Pacific Rise 9º 50’N, Pacific Ocean.
 39 days.

 bottom of page